Every Nearby Energetic Pulsar Is Surrounded by a Region of Inhibited Diffusion: Diffusion Model

 where $\chi = \sqrt{\psi}\frac{r_0}{\lambda_0}$ and $\xi = \sqrt{\frac{D_0}{D_1}}$.
 Note that for one-zone diffusion, $A=1$, $B=0$ and $\xi=1$.
 The diffusion distance in each zone is expressed in terms of $\lambda_0$, which is related to $D_0$, \textit{i.e.} the suppressed diffusion constant, in Eq.~\ref{eq: diffusion distance}.

-For standard diffusion in the interstellar medium, we choose $D_\text{ISM} = 2 \times 10^{28}$~cm$^2$/s at an $e^+e^-$ energy of 1~GeV with a diffusion index of $\delta = 0.4$~\cite{Korsmeier:2021bkw, DiMauro:2023jgg}.
+For standard diffusion in the interstellar medium, we choose $D_\text{ISM} = 2 \times 10^{28}$~cm$^2$/s at an energy of 1~GeV with a diffusion index $\delta = 0.4$~\cite{Korsmeier:2021bkw, DiMauro:2023jgg}.
 For two-zone diffusion, we set the size of the inner diffusion zone to $r_0 = 50$~pc and test a suppression factor $D_s = D_1/D_0$.
-We consider two cases, where $D_s = 100$ and 250, while $D_1 = D_\text{ISM}$.
-Note that the size of the diffusion zone $r_0$ and the suppression factor $D_s$ are degenerate (when energy losses are neglected) via:

-where $\ell$ is the average distance an $e^+e^-$ travels in a time $t$ given a diffusion coefficient $D$ (see Eq.~\ref{eq: diffusion}) when energy losses are negligible.
-The time that the $e^+e^-$ spend around the pulsar determines how much the high-energy portion of the flux is suppressed.
+We consider two cases, where $D_s = 100$ and 250 with $D_1 = D_\text{ISM}$.
+The size of the diffusion zone and the suppression factor are degenerate (when energy losses are neglected) via ${ \ell = \sqrt{6Dt} }$, where $\ell$ is the average distance an $e^\pm$ travels in a time $t$ given a diffusion coefficient $D$ when energy losses are negligible.
+The time that the $e^+e^-$ spend around the pulsar determines the suppression of the high-energy flux.